Helena, Montana: Primary and secondary education

 The Helena Elementary School District consists of 13 schools covering students from pre-kindergarten to 8th grade.
 There were 5,181 students enrolled in the district during the 2021–2022 school year.

 The Helena High School District has two schools for students in 9th through 12th grade.
 Helena High School had 1,128 students enrolled for the 2021–2022 school year while Capital High School had 1,350.

 Library

 Helena's public library is the main branch of the Lewis & Clark Library.
 Branches are also in Augusta, East Helena, and Lincoln.

+Government

+Helena has a mayor and four city commissioners.
+They each are elected to four year terms.

 Media

 Helena's Designated Market Area is 205th in size, as defined by Nielsen Media Research, and is the fifth smallest media market in the nation.